NathanHawks/SR1eGameBot/README.md

 ## What It Is

-A Discord dicebot for SR1e/2e/3e, which also has an **experimental initiative system** to help run Shadowrun 1st-3rd Editions over Discord.
+A Discord dicebot for SR1e/2e/3e, which does d6 rolls with modifiers, as well as Success Tests and Opposed Success Tests.
+It can also store **dice macros,** and even generates **initiative** for Shadowrun 1st-3rd Editions -- both forwards and backwards.

+Usage instructions come after the self-hosting instructions, below.

 ## How to Install